 How do I get a temporary I-551 stamp?

-You can get an I-551 stamp (also called an ARC stamp, which is short for “Alien Registration Card”) in your passport by scheduling an appointment with USCIS via the 1-800#, mentioned above.
-This temporary evidence of permanent resident status is necessary when you’re waiting for the government to process a new green card.
-It can take several weeks to get an I-551 stamp, so you should book an appointment as early as possible.
+I-551 Temporary Evidence stamps serve as temporary legal proof that a foreign national has the right to obtain a work permit and have unlimited residency in the United States.
+You can get a stamp on your passport by scheduling an appointment with USCIS by calling 800-375-5283.
+Temporary evidence of permanent resident status is necessary for the government to process a new green card.
+It takes several weeks to get an I-551 stamp, so book an appointment as early as possible.
 Usually, the stamp is valid for 6 months to a year.

 Do You Need to Talk to an Attorney or Work Through the Norfolk Immigration Office?

 Call us at 757-464-9224 to schedule a consultation with Gardner & Mendoza, PC.
-We will be able to help you through the process, particularly if you’re in an area served by the Norfolk immigration office, and we’ll be happy to give you case-specific legal advice when you need it.
+We can help you through the process, particularly if you’re in an area served by the Norfolk immigration office, and we’ll be happy to give you case-specific legal advice when you need it.